chen-gz/chen-gz.github.io/content/rudin2/chapter2/03-the-riesz-representation-theorem.md

 ---
-title: "The Riesz Representation Theorem"
 type: docs
 ---

+## The Riesz Representation Theorem

 **2.14 Theorem** Let  $X$  be a locally compact Hausdorff space, and let  $\Lambda$  be a positive linear functional on  $C_c(X)$ .
 Then there exists a  $\sigma$ -algebra  $\mathfrak{M}$  in  $X$  which contains all Borel sets in  $X$ , and there exists a unique positive measure  $\mu$  on  $\mathfrak{M}$  which represents  $\Lambda$  in the sense that